chkwon/PyHygese/README.md

 # pyhgscvrp

-A Python wrapper for [HGS-CVRP](https://github.com/vidalt/HGS-CVRP).
+This package provides a simple Python wrapper for the [HGS-CVRP](https://github.com/vidalt/HGS-CVRP) solver through [its C interface](https://github.com/chkwon/HGS-CVRP).

 Installation requires a `C++` compiler and `cmake` tool.